chrisbrockie/bimm143_github/README.md

 # bimm143_github
-My classwork for FA23 in BIMM143 at UCSD.
+My classwork for FA23 in BIMM143 at UC San Diego.